Updated 27 May 2020

 Wrike - Perfect for Maximising Efficiencies

 Wrike's pricing, as most of its competitors, depends on both users and functionality.
 A simple task list is free.
 The professional package starts at $9.80/month/user for up to 15 users, while the business plan is $24.80/month/user for up to 200 team members.
 Enterprise solutions require custom pricing.

 Be careful, though: many of the integrations that make the tool so comprehensive, like proofing and publishing for marketers, come with an add-on price.

-- Optimized for Larger Teams.
+- Optimised for Larger Teams.
 Unlike Basecamp or Trello, which can be useful for as few as 2 users, Wrike is designed for larger marketing teams of 5-10 or more.
 Cross-topic task and project integrations can help in more complex setups.

 - Review Functionality.
 Proofing and reviews (should you choose to add this function) is a true distinguishing factor.
 All creative processes can be easily streamlined into making sure the right people get a closer look.

 - Intuitive Time Tracking.
 Of the solutions discussed here, Wrike has the most comprehensive time and workload tracking functionality.
-That makes it especially beneficial for agencies and larger marketing teams needing to optimize efficiencies.
+That makes it especially beneficial for agencies and larger marketing teams needing to optimise efficiencies.